microsoft/axe-windows/Contributing.md

   * Click on the build in the left pane.
 This should display the information associated with that build.
   * For more details, click on "View more details on Azure Pipelines".

-### Contributing License Agreement
+### Contributing license agreement
 This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Most contributions require you to agree to a contributor license agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide